-- Understand what accessible healthcare is and learn about our health rights. - Find our way around health services and systems. - Learn about how to advocate for ourselves in a health setting, as well as - Advocate for accessible health services for all women with disabilities.
+- Understand what accessible healthcare is and learn about our health rights. - Find our way around health services and systems. - Learn about how to advocate for ourselves in a health setting. - Advocate for accessible health services for all women with disabilities.

-Access to Health Services for Women with Disabilities
+Access to health services for women with disabilities

-Women with Disabilities Victoria (WDV) hear about the barriers our members face when accessing the health services they need.
+Women with Disabilities Victoria (WDV) often hear about the barriers our members face when accessing the health services they need.
 Some of the experiences women with disabilities have described include: